 There are some pretty funny cat videos on YouTube that can keep you entertained for hours.
 (Or maybe that’s just me?)

 Let the record show that Peach does NOT watch cat videos on YouTube.

 5. Play Free Games Online

+You may be surprised to learn that there are health benefits to be had from playing video games.
 There are so many websites where you can play games online and there are tons of different kinds of games to choose from too.
 My go-to game site for puzzle games and more is MSN Games.

 Depending on how you go about it, gardening can be a pretty inexpensive hobby to try.
 If you get good enough at it, you might even be able to lower your grocery bill by growing more of your own food.

 Camping is another hobby than be just as expensive, or frugal, as you make it.
 I truly enjoy camping and waking up to a brisk morning.
 It’s almost like a vacation, only cheaper. 🙂

 I consider just about any walking around off the beaten path to be a “hike”.
 In that sense, hiking is a pretty cheap hobby to take up.
 A bonus is that hiking is a good way to stay in shape, which might be one of your New Year’s resolutions.

 9. Become a Master BBQer